conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

-# Conduktor Gateway Multi-tenant Demo
+# Conduktor Gateway Virtual Cluster (Multi-tenant) Demo

 ## What is Multi-tenancy?

 Conduktor Gateway's multi-tenancy feature allows 1 Kafka cluster to appear as a number of isolated clusters to clients.
-Each virtual cluster/tenant can be operated upon separately with no concern of side effects for the others.
+Each virtual cluster or tenant can be operated upon separately with no concern of side effects for the others.

 ### Architecture diagram
 ![architecture diagram](images/multi-tenant.png "multi-tenant")